Our analyses include:

 The elements Ge, In, Rh and Ir are used as intern standards and can therefore not be analyzed for in the samples.

-We can conduct three different acid digestion methods for sediment/soil depending on aim and application of the analyses: DS 259 (half-concentrated nitric acid in microwave oven), EPA 3051A (inverse aqua regia in microwave oven) og total digestion (hydrofluoric acid/hydrochloric acid/nitric acid in Berghof vessels in heat cabinet).
+For digestion of biological material, we typically apply microwave oven digestion in half-concentrated nitric acid using our Anton Paar Multiwave 7000 oven following the DS 259 standard.
+For sediment/soil, we can conduct three different digestion methods depending on aim and application of the analyses: DS 259 (half-concentrated nitric acid in microwave oven), EPA 3051A (inverse aqua regia in microwave oven) og total digestion (hydrofluoric acid/hydrochloric acid/nitric acid in Berghof vessels in heat cabinet).

 Our instruments and facilities include: